Campaigns

 Loaned to dirty fossil fuels globally since 2016

-NAB is Australia’s most regressive bank when it comes to funding fossil fuels, having provided a total of $4.5 billion in 2021 and 2022.
-This almost matched Australia’s biggest fossil fuel lender ANZ’s $4.6 billion.
+NAB is Australia’s most regressive bank when it comes to funding fossil fuels, having provided the most of the big four Australian banks in 2023 at $1.4 billion.

-Despite claiming to support the climate goals of the Paris Agreement, NAB has now provided a total of $14.1 billion to the coal, oil and gas industries in the seven years since that agreement was signed.
+Despite claiming to support the climate goals of the Paris Agreement, NAB has now provided a total of $15.5 billion to the coal, oil and gas industries in the eight years since that agreement was signed.

-NAB’s prolific financing of the industry amidst the climate crisis is a major concern for customers and the wider community.
+NAB’s prolific financing of the industry amidst the climate crisis is a major concern for shareholders, customers and the wider community.
 At a time where banks around the world are increasing their climate ambition, NAB is trending in the wrong direction.
-This is not a bank that takes climate action seriously.

 Take action